gkiarashv/xv6/contributions/Oct 31 2023/README.md

 ```
 $ schedtest -p PRIORTY -c CMD1 -p PRIORITY -c CMD2
 ```
 The `schedtest` command first parses the passed command and extracts the passed commands along with their priorities.
+Note that the parsing method should follow the exact pattern as xv6's shell does not support double quotes to construct a more robust parser for the command line.
 Then, based on the scheduling algorithm of the kernel, these commands are executed.
 The logic to execute them is as follows:

 ### Scheduling is FCFS